Become a Partner School

 We partner with state primary schools across London to support children in Years 2 and 3 who would benefit from help in maths.
 The school selects the children.

-Our trained volunteers work one-to-one with each child, weekly over the school year.
+Our trained volunteers work one-to-one with each child once a week over the full school year.
 Sessions are during school hours but outside the classroom and involve games and other creative activities to engage the child and to help develop their confidence and skills in maths.

 ‘We have thoroughly enjoyed welcoming Number Champions into our school.
 The volunteers have been very child-friendly, patient and understanding.
 The children have all really enjoyed it and have grown in confidence alongside the improvement in their [maths] skills.
 It has been a wonderful opportunity for some of our children to have really concentrated one-to-one adult attention.’